giuliodondi/kOS-Shuttle_OPS1/README.md

 ![](https://github.com/giuliodondi/kOS-UPFG_OPS1/blob/master/Ships/Script/Shuttle_OPS1/rtls_rvline.png)

 The third plot shows downrange distance vs. velocity, centered around the point of MECO.
-All the lines terminate on the Range-Velocity (RV) line, which is the equation that Guidance uses to target MECO.
-Where exactly you land on the RV line is not important as long as the script cuts off the engines right on it, which you can see as the velocity becomes almost constant (before increasing again during the Glide-RTLS descent)
+All the lines terminate close to the Range-Velocity (RV) line, which is the equation that Guidance uses to target MECO.
+Where exactly you land on the RV line is not important as long as the script cuts off the engines on it, which you can see as the velocity becomes almost constant (before increasing again during the Glide-RTLS descent).
+Curiously, very early and very late aborts produce trajectories that arrive closer to the site than mid aborts, this trend can also be seen in the farthest distance reached during flyback (see plot 1).
+Early aborts have low speed and acceleration and so the Shuttle cannot travel very far before flyback, while late aborts have the highest acceleration.

 ![](https://github.com/giuliodondi/kOS-Shuttle_OPS1/blob/master/Ships/Script/Shuttle_OPS1/rtls_throt.png)